 Dietary patterns that are high in these types of foods are often linked with reduced inflammation in the research, regardless of what some people might say.

-One aspect that I think is worth mentioned though is the potential impact of collagen/gelatin supplementation on injury recovery.
+One aspect that I think is worth mentioning is the potential impact of collagen/gelatin supplementation on injury recovery.

 Collagen can only be found from animal sources and there is not yet a vegan equivalent.
 Agar is often used as a vegan substitute, but it does not contain the same nutritional profile or have the same effects.

-Although it is early days, collagen supplementation looks promising for musculoskeletal injuries when used appropriately.
-This is also being trialled in athletes with similar injuries to what James sustained, with what looks like great success.
+Collagen supplementation looks promising for musculoskeletal injuries when used appropriately.
+This is also being trialled in athletes with similar injuries to what James sustained, with great success so far.